davisjam/davisjam.github.io/_pages/home.md

 ## 2024

 - NSF funds research on tools for energy-efficient software.
+Thank you, US taxpayers.
 - Dharun is awarded a 2024-2025 Chateaubriand Fellowship to conduct part of his dissertation research with Dr. Christophe Cerisara of INRIA (France).
 Congrats, Dharun!
 - Rolls Royce renews support for our research in embedded systems security
 - Serving on the FSE 2025 PC.